cozodb/cozo/cozo-lib-swift/README.md

 `Build Phases > Link Binary With Libraries`.

-> You cannot download swift packages directly from GitHub repo, since in order to support that we would need to check in the binaries into version control, and GitHub does not like it (we tried to work this around with Git LFS, but no luck).
+> You cannot download swift packages directly from GitHub repo, since in order to support that we would need to check the binaries into version control, and GitHub does not like it (we tried to work this around with Git LFS, but no luck).